crate/services-docs/docs/reference/user-roles.rst

 ========================

 This section describes the roles that can be set for users within CrateDB Cloud.
-For information on how to do so, see our documentation on :ref:`adding users <crate-reference:administration_user_management>`.
+For information on how to do so, see the documentation on :ref:`adding users <crate-reference:administration_user_management>`.